Charles Russell Speechlys

 In the RollOnFriday Firm of the Year survey, a junior solicitor said the firm pays "well below market rate, despite the constant bleating of the heavily over-staffed HR department".
 "Pay discussions every year are painful", said a colleague, "as the partners roll out the same line that the pay is in line with our competitors.
 Obviously we all know many people at our competitors, all getting paid £15k more at least!
 Definitely not market".
 But others said pay "reflects the work ethic required, and the fact you don't need to sacrifice your life to work here".
 "Better than a kick in the teeth", said one lawyer, "but not by much".
 A partner corrected the record: "absolutely grand for the type of firm we are".

-In the most recent survey, though, a barnstorming performance by the chief at Christmas was foremost in respondents' minds.
+And a Christmas event one year was memorable for a barnstorming performance by the chief.
 He went "a bit village vicar with his Christmas sermons", said a senior solicitor, and was, said another witness, "met with groans as he makes jokes about farts and football".